 When Piteulia and her husband, Patrick are not pastoring the church, or leading the GLS across Asia, they are serving orphans in Myanmar, adding value to people and empowering them to succeed.
 “We have been doing missions everywhere throughout Asia—China, Thailand and eventually we got to Myanmar,” says Piteulia.
 “We feel called.”

 “We have been doing mission work in Myanmar since 2002, and have a vision to raise 1,000 orphans and inspire and train them to become 1,000 ministers.
 And perhaps if God is willing, they will plant 1,000 churches!

 “We now have 17 orphanages and 715 orphans since year 2002.
 Since we started, some of them have already grown and started working in churches, businesses and in the communities.
 They are having an impact!”

-Peteullia’s vision and passion are strengthened by the GLS.
+Piteulia’s vision and passion are strengthened by the GLS.
 “I think one of the leadership principles that I learned through GLS is how to help other leaders succeed.”
 And she and her husband are doing just that.
-Please continue to pray and support leaders like Peteullia whose grander vision transforms communities.
+Please continue to pray and support leaders like Piteulia whose grander vision transforms communities.

 Thank you from Myanmar

 On behalf of the GLS in Myanmar, we just want to say thank you for all your giving and contributions to this wonderful country.
 Leadership is so vital in this country.
 The GLS has brought so much transformation.
 So we want to thank you for giving.
 We hope you continue to give and to contribute.
 We know there are a lot of things God has in store for Myanmar, and we hope to see this coming into play.
 Thank you for all you have given and continue to give.—Piteulia Foo, regional leader for Southeast Asia, and GLS leader in Myanmar